This ‘Game Of Thrones’ Star Thinks Theory About Cersei’s Death Is Problematic

 It is believed that the show only has 13 episodes left which will be divided across two seasons.
 At the same event, Casey drew attention the possibility of a spinoff series.
 The network supports the idea but the project “has to make sense creatively” and not just exist for the purpose of having a spinoff.

-Should the plan come into fruition, the stories won’t be a problem because of the abundance of reference materials George R.R.
+Should the plan come to fruition, the stories won’t be a problem because of the abundance of reference materials George R.R.
 Martin has.
 One example is his collection of stories titled “Dunk and Egg,” set decades before the happenings of Game of Thrones, which follows a Targaryen king who’s aided by a massive protector, someone who turns out to be an ancestor of Brienne of Tarth.

 [Featured Image by HBO]